Explore Science-first Philosophy

 Not merely perfecting virtue.

-And yes, flourishing includes reducing suffering—because suffering is real.
+Yes, flourishing includes the best parts of most traditions, including reducing suffering—because suffering is real.

 Flourishing includes pleasure—because enjoyment is real.